Our2020View/Our2020View.github.io/macerator.md

 •	Speed of operation during the dump process

 •	The traditional 3” dump hose option is still fully available should we have a macerator pump system failure.
 (Not unheard of...
 2010 in St. Johns Newfoundland – We had a pump failure on our Class B dump system and had to limp home while getting very creative to rig up a hose system using its emergency cleanout port.
 Lots of mess, lots of fuss.
+(That failure was a corroded wiring connector at the pump; the pump itself was fine.)

 •	The sewage drain outlet can still be used as per normal during tank and valve cleaning, and the likes.